-No, but I understand and I think that's where perhaps I feel as someone who didn't qualify you know, that long ago as an osteopath, that that search for Spirit chewable wellbeing if we want to call it that there's a wider thing in the patient was not in my osteopathic language.
-Yeah, so And but I was a yoga teacher before I was an osteopath.
-So it was easy for me to flow back into that into that way of doing things.
-But certainly I meet osteopaths all the time, and chiropractors and physios who are working on a purely sort of mechanical level.
-And yes, we sort of pay lip service to the bio psychosocial thing that I was taught, you know, when I was studying, but we don't really know what to do with those other bits like you said yourself and there's even a wider model of health really, which is bio psycho, so show spiritual, right?
-Because really, you could say that we're only content and not suffering when we have meaning or purpose right as humans and is that a spiritual meaning could be but you know and understand.
-So we are so I see it as a wider Why am I here?
-And I really think that at the moment given all this chaos that's going on, and the chaos is going on right at a global levels and a planetary level, international level you know, it's making people question why am I here?
-What's the point everybody must be seeing this excuse me are using a lot of it in your patients and perhaps your your colleagues as well that you know that they're being distracted by whether it's a real possibility or not the threat of war across Europe the the threat of planetary destruction, the threat of economic meltdown in our own country invariably is going to engender that's everyone's going to be really really happy now.
-Now there will be sending me in request for that link to where they can get robot vacuum cleaners in some way we interact This is not you know, this is not yoga we interact through with the universe and with the world don't we as through our nervous systems.
-And at the moment, all our nervous systems are jangled.
-Yeah, we've had a chat with the crew and everybody here today There isn't anyone well, they're not many people in my world that I know that something chaotic hasn't happened right in the last two years or you've been seeing what's going on in our gallery they were just my roof blew off in the in the storms you know, there's there's always something going on there lots of people we've got parents or loved ones who are poorly.
-We've got worries about this, that or the other we know this stuff, as you say going on at planetary international levels, you know, and then if you have pain as well go back to these are all fluctuations of the mind stuff.
-Right?
-And everyone is operating at that sort of sympathetic overload.
+No, but I understand, and I think that's where, perhaps I feel, as someone who didn't qualify that long ago as an osteopath, that that search for spiritual wellbeing, if we want to call it that, there's a wider thing in the patient was not in my osteopathic language.
+But I was a yoga teacher before I was an osteopath.
+So it was easy for me to flow back into that way of doing things.
+But certainly, I meet osteopaths all the time, and chiropractors and physios who are working on a purely sort of mechanical level.
+And yes, we sort of pay lip service to the bio-psychosocial thing that I was taught, you know, when I was studying, but we don't really know what to do with those other bits, like you said yourself.
+And there's even a wider model of health really, which is bio-psycho-socio-spiritual, right?
+Because really, you could say that we're only content and not suffering when we have meaning or purpose as humans?
+And is that a spiritual meaning, could be, but you know, and understand who we are.
+So I see it as a wider, why am I here?
+And I really think that at the moment, given all this chaos that's going on, and the chaos is going on, right at a global level, isn't it, a planetary level, international level.
+You know, it's making people question, why am I here?
+What's the point?

+Everybody must be saying this.
+Are you seeing a lot of it in your patients and perhaps your colleagues as well, that they're being distracted by whether it's a real possibility or not, the threat of war across Europe, the threat of planetary destruction, the threat of economic meltdown in our own countries.

+Invariably, it's going to, isn't it?